Understanding The Construction Industry Scheme – CIS Explained Simply

 There is no difference in the application of the CIS scheme for a resident or non-resident contractor or subcontractor.

-Clear House Accountants are specialist Contractor Accountants in London who have experience working with a large number of construction and other industry-related companies, having worked with thousands of contractors as their contractor accountants we have developed effective time and tax-saving solutions.
+Clear House Accountants are specialist Contractor Accountants in London who have experience working with a large number of construction and other industry-related companies, having worked with thousands of contractors as their accounting firm we have developed effective time and tax-saving solutions.
 Our contractor accounting services cover everything your business requires for complete peace of mind and business growth.